-- If you are in the UK under exceptional assurance, you may still be eligible as long as you have not overstayed the last grant of exceptional assurance (please contact ISSO if you think this affects you)
+- If you are in the UK under exceptional assurance, you may still be eligible as long as you have not overstayed the last grant of exceptional assurance (please contact International Advice if you think this affects you)

 To be eligible for the Graduate route, you must have studied in the UK for the "relevant period".
 The immigration rules outline the relevant period as follows:

 - For courses of 12 months or less - you must have spent the full duration of the course in the UK under Student/Tier 4 permission

 - For courses longer than 12 months - you must have spent at least 12 months of the course in the UK under Student/Tier 4 permission

 If you applied for Student permission before you started your course but it was not granted until after you had started studying on that course, the Home Office will treat this as you having had Student permission from the start date of your course.

 Due to covid-19, there are many exceptions and concessions in place.
 These are designed so that students that have been unable to come to the UK are not disadvantaged in applying for the route.

 - If you have been studying remotely due to covid-19, you may still be eligible for Graduate route as long as you return to the UK by certain deadlines:

 My course is 12 months long or less, I started in 2020 or 2021, and I have not entered the UK: you must arrive in the UK on/before 27 September 2021 or before your visa expiry date, whichever is sooner.

 My course is 12 months long or less, I started in 2020 or 2021, I have previously entered the UK: you must be present in the UK before your visa expiry date